 During the record period, SDG&E held Backbone Transportation Service ("BTS") to transport natural gas from the various SoCal Border trading points to the SoCal Citygate.
 SDG&E purchased the BTS capacity from SoCalGas pipeline to increase the priority of fuel delivery to its dispatchable resources.
-The decision to purchase BTS is determined by several factors including: the price spread between the SoCal Border point and the SoCal Citygate, the quantity of BTS offered by SoCal Gas, and the amount of Firm Interstate capacity SDG&E has purchased that can feed into specific SoCal BTS points.
+The decision to purchase BTS is determined by several factors including: the price spread between the SoCal Border point and the SoCal Citygate, the quantity of BTS offered by SoCal Gas, and if SDG&E has purchased Firm Interstate capacity that can feed into specific SoCal BTS points.
 Firm Interstate capacity represent fixed costs and therefore are not considered in the LCD process.